root-project/root/README/ReleaseNotes/v606/index.md

 ### Thread safety

-We added the function TMethodCall::GetCallFunc to allow direct access to the function wrapper.
+We added the function `TMethodCall::GetCallFunc` to allow direct access to the function wrapper.

-We reduced thread serialization in TClass::GetCheckSum, TClass::GetBaseClassOffset and TClass::Property
+We reduced thread serialization in `TClass::GetCheckSum`, `TClass::GetBaseClassOffset` and `TClass::Property`

-TObjArray::Delete was updated to allow its caller to explicitly avoid costly checks (extra RecursiveRemove and lock)
+`TObjArray::Delete` was updated to allow its caller to explicitly avoid costly checks (extra RecursiveRemove and lock)

 ### TDirectory::TContext

-We added a default constructor to TDirectory::TContext which record the current directory and will restore it at destruction time and does not change the current directory.
+We added a default constructor to `TDirectory::TContext` which record the current directory and will restore it at destruction time and does not change the current directory.

-The constructor for TDirectory::TContext that takes a single TDirectory pointer as an argument was changed to set gDirectory to zero when being passed a null pointer;
+The constructor for `TDirectory::TContext` that takes a single TDirectory pointer as an argument was changed to set `gDirectory` to zero when being passed a null pointer;
 previously it was interpreting a null pointer as a request to *not* change the current directory - this behavior is now implement by the default constructor.